 There are two ways you could clean your rabbit’s bottom, according to Dr. Krempels of the University of Miami

-The dry bath method is preferred because, as I said, rabbits hate water and being dunked in water can make then unhealthily stressed.
+The dry bath method is preferred because, as I said, rabbits hate water, and being dunked in water can make them unhealthily stressed.